akeneo/pim-docs/reference/product_information/index.rst

 Family and Completeness
 -----------------------

-The product family represents products prototype (architype, superclass), imposes product information structure and defines the list of required and optional attributes for product that belongs to it.
-Additional attributes may be added to concrete product as optional.
+The product family represents products prototype (architype, superclass), imposes product information structure and defines the list of attributes for product that belongs to it.
+These attributes can be mandatory or not.
+Additional attributes that don't belong to the family may be added to concrete product as optional.

-An attribute may be Global or scoped to specific channel.
+An attribute may be global or scoped to specific channel.
 For example attribute may be required for e-commerce but not for mobile channel.

-The product completeness is calculated apart for each channel and locale combination.
+The calculation of the completeness is based on the mandatory attributes of the product family.
+Each combination channel/locale has its own completeness calculation.

 .. note::
     For information on how to import/export families using CSV format see :doc:`/reference/import_export/formats/family`.